Rotis is everywhere

-During my holiday in the beautiful German Steigerwald (near Nürnberg and Bamberg) I came across the Rotis Font Family quite often, this is a photo showcase collection of the Font Familiy Rotis Sans.
+During our holiday in the beautiful German Steigerwald (near Nürnberg and Bamberg) I came across the Rotis Font Family quite often, this is a photo showcase collection of the Font Familiy Rotis Sans.

 This is where I first spotted Rotis, during a visit at the bookstore and came to the idea to putting this post together.
 As you can see, Rotis works well for legibility and design.